Abonia1/Lane-Line-Detection/README.md

 ### Adding input as video frame

-The video file to be feed is test.mp4
+The video file to be feed is [test.mp4](https://github.com/Abonia1/Lane-Line-Detection/blob/master/test.mp4)

+### Test Drive video

+I have tested with best parameter and model in driving env act as in video file [testDrive.mp4]

 For calcuation and computation about image preprocessing and to play with pixel just visit the link